KennySitu/Team_Two_But_-1_In_Standings/README.md

 # Folders <br>
 **Correlation**<br>
-One jupyter notebook with all correlation analysis **Predictive Model**<br>
+One jupyter notebook with all correlation analysis<br>
+**Predictive Model**<br>
-One jupyter notebook with all predictive model analysis **Scraping_Data**<br>
+One jupyter notebook with all predictive model analysis<br>
+**Scraping_Data**<br>
-Multiple jupyter notebooks with all correlation analysis, subfolders of sources and outputs **Visualization**<br>
+Multiple jupyter notebooks with all correlation analysis, subfolders of sources and outputs<br>
+**Visualization**<br>
-One jupyter notebook with all Visualization analysis, one subfolder name figure with all our heatmaps saved **data**<br>
+One jupyter notebook with all Visualization analysis, one subfolder name figure with all our heatmaps saved<br>
+**data**<br>
-csv files (result of the data scraping) we used in our analysis
+csv files (result of the data scraping) we used in our analysis<br>

 # Data Scraping
 For the Mental Health Scrapping Data, all the content is stored in the Scraping_Data folder in Github.